 Seek truth, regardless of how arduous that might be.

 Let’s take drug addiction as an example.
 Our social conditioning has led most of us to believe that drugs are causing addiction.
-This is a belief we hold since our early childhood but rarely one of us stops for a second to contemplate why that is so.
-If we do some basic research on the issue, we’ll come to find out that, although drugs do play a significant role in addiction, there aren’t actually causing it; rather, taking drugs is merely a symptom of addiction.
-According to health experts, emotional trauma has been identified as the root cause of addiction, whether that is to pornography, video games, gambling, or drugs.
+This is a belief we hold since our early childhood but rarely does one of us stop for a second to contemplate if it’s true.
+Yet if we do some basic research on the issue, we’ll come to find out that, although drugs certainly do play a significant role in addiction, they aren’t actually causing it; rather, taking drugs is merely a symptom of addiction.
+According to health experts, emotional trauma has been identified as the root cause of addiction, whether we’re talking about addiction to pornography, video games, gambling, or drugs.
 If you weren’t aware of this, and would like to find out more about the nature of addiction, here’s a great Ted talk for you: